 Including sustainability in the medical school’s curriculum

 Lauren Franklin, a fifth-year medical student who led Keele's submission, said: "I'm really proud of the progress that Keele has made over the last three years, since being included in the Planetary Health Report Card.
 I'm grateful for the support that staff have given me in undertaking this initiative each year and for their enthusiasm for integrating the changes recommended.

 "Including planetary health and sustainability within the medical school curriculum is vital to prepare future clinicians to treat and manage the health implications of climate change and to work in an NHS aspiring to reach carbon net zero.
 I'm lucky to be studying at an institution where sustainability is prioritised and considered in everything it does."

-The Planetary Health Report Card was founded by medical students and faculty mentors at the University of California San Francisco’s School of Medicine, in order to track work done by institutions to improve planetary health engagement and to inspire medical schools to focus on the importance of climate change and sustainability in healthcare education.
+The Planetary Health Report Card was founded by medical students and faculty mentors at the University of California San Francisco's School of Medicine, to track work done by institutions to improve planetary health engagement and to inspire medical schools to focus on the importance of climate change and sustainability in healthcare education.

 - Keele strikes Gold in national assessment of education

 - Keele’s contributions to local growth and regeneration praised in national framework